Carla-de-Beer/ISS-tracker/README.md

 # ISS Tracker

 A real-time 2D tracker for the International Space Station.
 The tracker displays the following data:

 * The current position of the ISS.
-* Its trajectory since the session started.
+* The satellite's trajectory since the session started.
+* The satellite's footprint.
 * Some additional statistics.
 * An indication as to whether the satellite is `visible`, `eclipsed` or observable in `daylight`.

 Based on Daniel Shiffman's Coding Train video example: https://www.youtube.com/watch?v=uxf0--uiX0I

 Resources:

 * ISS coordinates: https://api.wheretheiss.at/v1/satellites/25544/
 * Map API: https://leafletjs.com/reference-1.5.0.html#polyline
 * Map tiles: https://www.openstreetmap.org